dasch-swiss/dsp-ui-lib/README.md

 - `-v` mounts a config file from your local file system in the Docker container, so you can set the config.
 - `--publish` maps the port on your local machine to the port in the Docker container.

 You can now access the app on your local machine under <http://localhost:4200/>.

-### Add a New Component to the Demo Application (Playground)

-The demo app demonstrates the functionality of dsp-ui-lib's modules.
-By default, the demo app's main component routes to the page demonstrating the resource viewer in read mode.

-Before adding a new component to the demo app, check if the desired demo could be added to an existing component of the demo app.

-Follow these steps to add a new component to the demo app:
-- create a new component in the demo app:
-    - create a new component using Angular CLI in `src/app`
-    - demonstrate a part of dsp-ui-lib (component, service etc.) in the new component of the demo app
-- in `AppRoutingModule` and `AppComponent`'s template, set up the routing for your new component in the demo app.

 ### Publish a new version to NPM